About This Chapter

 13. Understatement & Litotes: Differences, Definitions & Examples

-In this lesson, explore the use of understatement as a way to draw attention to a specific quality or to add humor.
-Learn about litotes, a specific form of understatement, and discover examples from literature.
+Litotes are a type of understatement rooted in negativity.
+Explore the use of understatement and litotes as a way to draw attention to a specific quality, to add humor, or to cast a negative light on something or someone, and discover examples from literature.

 14. Euphemism: Definition & Examples